 CMOS image sensors (complementary metal oxide semiconductors) operate at lower voltages than CCDs, reducing power consumption for portable applications.
-Each CMOS active pixel sensor cell has its own buffer amplifier, and can be addressed and read individually.
+Each CMOS active pixel sensor cell has its own buffer amplifier and can be addressed and read individually.
 A commonly used cell has four transistors and a photo-sensing element.
-The cell has a transfer gate separating the photo sensor from a capacitive "floating diffusion," a reset gate between the floating diffusion and power...
+The cell has a transfer gate separating the photo sensor from a capacitive "floating diffusion," a reset gate between the floating diffusion and power supply, a...

 Learn More about CMOS Image Sensors